apivideo/Next.js_Starters-/README.md

   },
 ```

--   **check-types** runs TypeScript's tsc CLI command and pretty prints any warnings/errors.
+-   `check-types` runs TypeScript's tsc CLI command and pretty prints any warnings/errors.
--   **check-format** asks Prettier to check all of our files (excluding the ones in .prettierignore) for formatting issues.
+-   `check-format` asks Prettier to check all of our files (excluding the ones in .prettierignore) for formatting issues.
--   check-lint asks ESLint to check for any linting warnings/errors on an .ts, .tsx or .js files.
+-   `check-lint` asks ESLint to check for any linting warnings/errors on an .ts, .tsx or .js files.
--   format tells prettier to automatically re-write all of our files with proper formatting
+-   `format` tells prettier to automatically re-write all of our files with proper formatting
--   test-all runs a number of the above commands in sequence.
+-   `test-all` runs a number of the above commands in sequence.

 ### Editing the pre-commit hook

-it runs prior to executing a git commit.
+It runs prior to executing a git commit.
 It is fully customable [Example](https://github.com/jarrodwatts/code-like-google/blob/main/.husky/pre-commit)

 ```bash
 #!/bin/sh